JSulthoni/SVANE-backend/README.md

 * Dynamic GET endpoint that adapt to the schema based on user input.

 ## Technologies
-BNDLR backend utilise following technologies:
+SVANE backend utilise following technologies:

 * ExpressJS: For building RESTful API and HTTP request.
 * Mongoose: For database schema and query.